Friday, 30 November 2012

 For this day we planned to do a lot of handheld, looking for a better picture but I did not ask for a steadicam so the shots where not that good.
 We were expecting from day 2, to end up with a 1 long base track from different angles and cutaways of the city to use them as a support shots.
 We planned for the long base track to do it as a handheld shot and the cutaways with tripod.
 I thought I could do it with out the steady cam, but it was a bad guess because it was very cold and the base track was very long so I did shack more than usual.
 This shaking made the shot almost useless but gave me an idea of how is going to look with the proper equipment.
 The cutaways turn up very goo we took some traffic and people to catch that sense of city.

 You can see that is not the best framing and this is because of the shaking.
+This is from the long base track. |

-Friday 16 November 2012
+Friday, 16 November 2012

 Production: Day 3 Experience (reshooting)